Modeling the survival of Population III stars till present day: Acknowledgements

 \section{Acknowledgements}

-JD thanks Prof.~Biman Nath, Dr.~Jarrett Johnson, Dr.~David Sobral, Prof.~Ralf Klessen and Dr.~Paul Clark for their helpful and constructive suggestions.
-JD is grateful to Prof. Manuel Pereira dos Santos and Dr.~Jose Manuel Afonso for arranging a visit and seminar at the University of Evora in $\acute{E}vora$ and `Observatorio Astronomico de Lisboa' in Lisbon, Portugal.
-JD also express his gratitude to Mr.~Sandeep Rana for helping with some of the figures.
-JD would like to acknowledge the Raman Research Institute (RRI) and the Inter-University Center for Astronomy and Astrophysics (IUCAA) for arranging visits, partial financial support and local hospitality.
-The present work is supported by the Science and Engineering Research Board (SERB) of the Department of Science and Technology (DST), Government of India, as a National Post Doctoral Fellowship (N-PDF) at IISER Mohali.
-We thank the use of HPC facilities at IISER Mohali.
+The authors thank the anonymous referee for providing a timely and constructive report that helped us to improve the quality of the paper.
+J.D. thanks Prof.~Biman Nath for helpful comments.
+J.D. would also like to acknowledge the Raman Research Institute and the Inter-University Center for Astronomy and Astrophysics for arranging visits and seminar for plenty of useful discussions, partial financial support, and local hospitality.
+The work of J.D. is supported by the Science and Engineering Research Board (SERB) of the Department of Science and Technology (DST), Government of India, as a National Post Doctoral Fellowship (NPDF) at the Physical Science department of IISER Mohali.
+We acknowledge the use of HPC facilities at IISER Mohali.
 This research has made use of NASA's Astrophysics Data System Bibliographic Services.